opsone-ch/documentation/hosting-doc/docs/services/websites/index.md

 ### Variables and usage

 The definied websites are automatically setup with a practically environment.
-We create the following files / configurations regarding to your types and includes servcies:
+We create the following files / configurations regarding to your types and included services:

 ##### .profile